datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 OutputManagementPlan
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** A formal document that outlines how research outputs are to be handled both during a research project and after the project is completed
+**Description:** A formal document that outlines how research outputs are to be handled both during a research project and after the project is completed.

 **Examples and Usage Notes:** Includes data, software, and Text materials.